semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 sem edit project [name]
 ```

-The `sem edit project` command will start your favorite text editor.
+The `sem edit project` command will start your configured text editor.
 In order
 for the changes to take effect, you will have to save the changes and exit your
 text editor.